This is the secret to a successful LinkedIn InMail

 For example, you could say something like:

 • “I just saw you have grown [insert topic] by [insert percentage] % over the course [insert number of months] months, this is an impressive result especially in today’s economic conditions.
-I have background in [insert your background].
-How do you [insert your question].
+I have a background in [insert your background].
+How do you [insert your question]?

 • “Did you know that [insert topic] – your leading sector in terms of revenue – will see a [insert percentage] % increase in investment this year in [insert country] alone.
 To take advantage of this [topic], you should [insert answer].